 Today's CPAs make strategic business decisions and and have more career options than ever before.

-In this post, we describe the steps to becoming a CPA, from taking the tests to choosing a specialty to moving into management, with links to articles about the CPA that appear on this blog.
+In this article, we describe the steps to becoming a CPA, from taking the tests to choosing a specialty to moving into management, with links to posts about the CPA that appear on this blog.
 Consider this your definitive guide to discover everything you need to know about CPA jobs, and as time goes on, we'll keep adding to it.